Château de la Couronne

-The third floor, last used in the 1980s and still featured cubicles from its school days, has been transformed along with the second floor into 9 spacious and luxurious bedrooms, each equipped with new carpets, plush furnishings, and air-conditioning.
+The third floor, which had been unused since the 1980s and still featured cubicles from its school days, along with the second floor, has been transformed into 9 spacious and luxurious bedrooms, all with plush furnishings, new carpets, and air-conditioning.

-The previous owners lived in the apartment overlooking the château which has been re-modeled into 'The Coach House' featuring a kitchen, living room, dining room and 5 bedrooms.
-Their former office space below has now been renovated into 'The Garden Suite,' featuring a wet room, sitting room and two bedrooms.
+The previous owners’ apartment overlooking the château has been reimagined as 'The Coach House' with a kitchen, living room, dining room, and 5 bedrooms.
+Their former office space has been renovated into 'The Garden Suite,' which now includes a wet room, sitting room, and two bedrooms.

 The Château de la Couronne dates back to the 12th century, founded by The Lady of La Couronne, a prominent abbey situated in what is now a suburb of Angoulême.
 Although the abbey still stands as a charming ruin, the estate experienced significant damage during the Hundred Years' War (1337-1453), a conflict that, somewhat ironically, lasted 116 years.